 While maintaining a low level unmodulated RF input to the receiver, loosely couple into the second IF an additional high level signal at 455kHz - you should now hear a constant low frequency beat note.

-Adjust L385 for "zero beat".
+Adjust the frequency of the 455kHz signal for zero beat.